lorenzolpandolfo/lorenzolpandolfo/README.md

 ![Vim](https://img.shields.io/badge/VIM-%2311AB00.svg?&style=for-the-badge&logo=vim&logoColor=white)
 ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)
 ### Founder of Amigos do ADS community 👥
-Amigos do ADS is an brazilian technology community.
+Amigos do ADS is an brazilian technology Discord community.
 We cover several topics about programming, web development, Linux and a lot more.
 If you're interested, contact me!
 <!--
 **lorenzolpandolfo/lorenzolpandolfo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.